-After the longest bull market in history, many investors, managers, regulators and commentators are anticipating a period of economic and financial underperformance which is expected to expose a significant number of companies to financial distress.
-In this 3-day program, we will take a ‘value investing’ approach to analyzing such special situations.
-You will learn to assess the degree of financial distress, estimate the extent of the investment opportunity, and determine what turnaround steps might be required to ensure an acceptable return on investment in a distressed situation.
+After the longest bull market in history, we are now suddenly experiencing disruptions unlike anything most of us have ever seen before, with the ongoing economic impact of the novel coronavirus and the impact of the policies intended to deal with that, as well as global supply chain disruptions, years of under-investment in natural resources, and the inflation that results from these and other phenomena.
+The resulting economic chaos is exposing a significant number of companies to a heightened risk of financial distress.
+In this course we will take a ‘value investing’ approach to analyzing such special situations to assess the degree of financial distress in individual businesses, the extent of the investment opportunity, and what type of analysis and steps might be required to ensure an acceptable return on investment for the activist, value investor in a distressed situation.

 |Day 1||09:00 – 18:00|